 Category Archives: Video Games

-Join me after the jump for my favorite picks from pop culture!
-And feel free to share your own in the comments!
+Join me after the jump for the definitive ranking!
+And if I messed up somewhere, please share your own thoughts in the comments!

 Star Wars Celebration went on all weekend, and after the big real of Star Wars Episode IX: The Rise of Skywalker and it’s trailer, we’ve now got trailers for a new video game and the resurrected season of the Clone Wars cartoon.
 So neat Star Wars stuff is still coming to our universe!